timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 Tools for managing compatibility:

 - [CompatHelper](https://github.com/JuliaRegistries/CompatHelper.jl): stay up-to-date with your dependencies
-- [RegistryCompatTools](https://github.com/KristofferC/RegistryCompatTools.jl): determine which packages may be "pinning" a package you want to update to an older version
+- [RegistryCompatTools](https://github.com/KristofferC/RegistryCompatTools.jl): determine which packages may be holding back a package you'd like to update
 - [LocalRegistry](https://github.com/GunnarFarneback/LocalRegistry.jl) if you are running your own (or your group's own) package registry.

 Finally, in cases of conflict, remember the [conflict-resolution documentation](https://pkgdocs.julialang.org/latest/managing-packages/#conflicts).
 Keeping environments "lean" ("developer tools" in your default environment, and separate environments for individual packages & projects) is the easiest way to reduce the frequency of such conflicts.
 Remember that you can use `pkg> activate --temp` to play around with a new package without making it part of a particular reusable environment.